The Censorship Atlas

 The Sliding Scale of Control

 The Censorship Atlas categorizes state interventions across a dynamic spectrum directly correlated with Freedom on the Net (FOTN) rankings.
 Our research identifies a phenomenon defined functionally as the "Diagonal Shift".
+In contrast to previous research, our atlas is no based on direct measurements, instead we rely on the measurement data reported by third-parties as well as reports on political events.
+Our sources are made transparent in the `references' tab.

 As state authoritarianism increases, the primary mechanisms of control drastically shift.
 Regimes pivot away from targeted legal and regulatory frameworks, increasingly relying on brute-force infrastructural denial and network-wide structural filtering.